Soapstone: Europe

 The Minoan civilization on Crete used soapstone.
 At the Palace of Knossos, a steatite libation table was found.
 Soapstone is relatively abundant in northern Europe.
+During the Viking Age, soapstone was the primary cooking vessel material in Norway.
 Vikings hewed soapstone directly from the stone face, shaped it into cooking pots, and sold these at home and abroad.
-In Shetland, there is evidence these vessels were used for processing marine and dairy fats.
+In Shetland, there is evidence that these vessels were used for processing marine and dairy fats.
 Several surviving medieval buildings in northern Europe are constructed with soapstone, amongst them Nidaros Cathedral.

-Modern usage
+Modern use

 In modern times, soapstone is most commonly used for architectural applications, such as counter tops, floor tiles, showerbases, and interior surfacing.

 Soapstone is sometimes used for construction of fireplace surrounds, cladding on wood-burning stoves, and as the preferred material for woodburning masonry heaters because it can absorb, store, and evenly radiate heat due to its high density and magnesite (MgCO3) content.
 It is also used for countertops and bathroom tiling because of the ease of working the material and its property as the "quiet stone".
 A weathered or aged appearance occurs naturally over time as the patina is enhanced.

 Soapstone can be used to create molds for casting objects from soft metals, such as pewter or silver.
 The soft stone is easily carved and is not degraded by heating.
 The slick surface of soapstone allows the finished object to be easily removed.

 Welders and fabricators use soapstone as a marker due to its resistance to heat; it remains visible when heat is applied.
 It has also been used for many years by seamstresses, carpenters, and other craftspeople as a marking tool, because its marks are visible but not permanent.

-Resistance to heat made steatite suitable for manufacturing gas burner tips, spark plugs, electrical switchboards.
+Resistance to heat made steatite suitable for manufacturing gas burner tips, spark plugs, and electrical switchboards.

 Ceramics

 Steatite ceramics are low-cost biaxial porcelains of nominal composition (MgO)3(SiO2)4.
-Steatite is used primarily for its dielectric and thermal insulating properties in applications such as tile, substrates, washers, bushings, beads, and pigments.
-It is also used for high-voltage insulators, which have to stand large mechanical loads, e.g. insulators of mast radiators.
+Steatite is used primarily for its dielectric and thermally-insulating properties in applications such as tile, substrates, washers, bushings, beads, and pigments.
+It is also used for high-voltage insulators, which have to stand large mechanical loads, such as insulators of mast radiators.